 The cost of the components (VM when running or paused, or the persistent disk) is displayed near the bottom of the form.

 To customize your Jupyter VM (including using clusters!), you'll use the Customize button at the bottom right of the form.
-For step-by-step instructions, see Creating and customizing your Jupyter VM.
+For step-by-step instructions, see Starting and customizing your Jupyter app.

 The default RStudio environment includes up-to-date versions of RStudio, Bioconductor, and Python, 1 CPU with 3.75 GB of RAM, and 50 GB of persistent disk storage.